danielriosgarza/NutritionOrNature/README.md

 print(store['Enterobacteriaceae']['x_reactome']) #shows the reaction ids
 ```

-To link reaction ids to reaction objects, we suggest to use excellent [biochemistry] (https://github.com/ModelSEED/ModelSEEDDatabase/tree/master/Biochemistry) scripts from modelseed
+To link reaction ids to reaction objects, we suggest to use the excellent [biochemistry] (https://github.com/ModelSEED/ModelSEEDDatabase/tree/master/Biochemistry) scripts from modelseed

 ```python
 import Compounds